jon-jacky/Piety/threads/README.md

 (meta x, hold the alt key and type x), just as you do in  any *pmacs* session.

-At this writing, we implement tasking and concurrency with the Python *threading* module only.
-We plan further tasking experiments with coroutines implemented by Python generators, and with the Python *asyncio* library.

 ### Files ###

 - **pyshell.py**: Defines custom Python interpreter *pysh* that